noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 ![](images/outliers3level.png){width="100%"}

-You can see here with have three outliers using this criteria, however we don't know which comparisons they are.
+You can see here we have three outliers using this criteria, however we don't know which comparisons they are.
 Both the data in the console and generated .csv file tell us which comparisons were outliers.

 At this point, similar to conventional meta-analysis, we need to examine the studies in more detail.
 First, I check for any data entry errors.
 Sometimes decimal points are in the wrong place, which can easy create an outlier.